 Under a traditional Agile methodology, documentation for a sprint is created as the work proceeds.
 If urgent work comes up during the sprint that can’t be managed without stopping the sprint, new documentation would have to be created, which may raise flags during an FDA audit.
 At CSols, we have worked with clients in regulated businesses, particularly in pharma, who are using some Agile development techniques in their informatics projects.

 One of our pharma clients had a scrum coach come in to provide training so they could use a modified Agile methodology to deal with a backlog of LIMS issues.
 The client began by providing documentation that would satisfy the FDA requirements upfront but left some free capacity so that when urgent work came up, it wouldn’t push the sprint off schedule.
 Our client listed all of the work that could potentially be done (in their case, it was a backlog of hundreds of LIMS-related tasks).
 They prioritized those to determine where they could get the biggest bang for the buck.
 The prioritized list was then broken up into manageable chunks, as stories with a system of story points.
 For example, one story might have been: As a lab analyst, I want to be able to click on the LIMS main menu and print a sample code with a 15-digit bar code.
 This story would be assigned a certain point value depending on the amount of time and effort required.
 These stories were created for each item in the backlog.
 Developers then looked at the prioritized, weighted list and decided how much time each item might take.
-Every developer would choose an amount of time they had in their schedules and some combination of the backlog items that could be done in that time.
+Every developer would choose the amount of time they had in their schedules and some combination of the backlog items that could be done in that time.

 The sprint would begin when the work was chosen, and the CSV documents were then updated to include that work.
 Everything in that sprint gets done, regardless of what else comes in.
 Leaving some capacity in the schedule for urgent work allowed them to follow this modified Agile methodology.
 Ultimately, the client was able to clean out hundreds of items from their LIMS backlog, quickly.
 As an added benefit, they were able to successfully defend this approach during an FDA audit.